 This herbed shrimp orzo salad is packed full of lemon flavor, fresh herbs, cucumbers, red onion, salty feta, and perfectly cooked garlic shrimp.
-This pasta salad is super easy to make and makes a great light summer meal or flavorful side dish.
+This pasta salad is easy to make and makes a great light summer meal or flavorful side dish.

 Looking for a flavor-packed pasta salad that is great for dinner or a filling side dish?